Additional

 Where It Fits

-CoWork's current automation model has three layers:
+CoWork's automation model has three layers:

 • Workflow Intelligence is the always-on cognitive runtime.